LimeChain/forta-bots/forta-scanner-node-software-updated/README.md

 ## Description

-This agent detects when the FORTA Scanner node verion has been updated
+This agent detects when the FORTA Scanner node version has been updated

 ## Supported Chains